ComputationalRadiationPhysics/picongpu/docs/source/python_package/api/index.rst

 The ``pypicongpu`` package is the internal middle layer that the ``picmi`` frontend renders into; it is not part of the stable public API.
-Its own (auto-generated) reference is included elsewhere in these documentation.
+Its own (auto-generated) reference is documented in the :ref:`PyPIConGPU developer chapter <pypicongpu>`.